Buhari congratulates Ribadu on global anti-corruption award

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari has congratulated the former chairman of the Economic and Financial Crimes Commission (EFCC), Malam Nuhu Ribadu, for winning the Anti-Corruption Lifetime Achievement Award.
+President Muhammadu Buhari has congratulated the former Chairman of the Economic and Financial Crimes Commission (EFCC), Malam Nuhu Ribadu on his winning the Anti-Corruption Lifetime Achievement Award.

-The Special Adviser to the President on Media and Publicity, Femi Adesina, in a statement said Buhari rejoices with the pioneer chairman of the EFCC, noting that being one of eight recipients from five continents who won in various categories of the award organised by the prestigious Sheikh Tamin Bin Hamad Al Thani International Anti-Corruption Excellence (ACE) Award 2018, at its 3rd annual ceremony in Malaysia on Friday, “is a rare privilege and an acknowledgment of his fearless fight against corruption in his country.
+The Special Adviser to the President on Media and Publicity, Femi Adesina, in a statement, said Buhari rejoices with the pioneer chairman of the EFCC, saying it “is a rare privilege and acknowledgment of his fearless fight against corruption in his country.”

 “The award to Ribadu affirms our commitment to the campaign against corruption, which is one of the three focal areas of our administration.
-This also means that the world appreciates our determination to stem the negative effects of corruption on the country’s development.”
+This also means that the world appreciates our determination to stem the negative effects of corruption on the country’s development,” Buhari said.

 Leave a Reply